bFraley/bFraley.github.io/_posts/2016-11-11-bootcamp-finish.md

         programming, because I have finally come full circle with those childhood interests.
         The boot camp experience has given me something more than web development training.
-        It's given me the confidence to break down big goals into manageable tasks so that I can actually accomplish them.I remember building robots as a kid (out of cardboard), and I've always wantedto build robots as an adult, real robots programmed in C!
+        It's given me the confidence to break down big goals into manageable tasks so that I can actually accomplish them.
+I remember building robots as a kid (out of cardboard), and I've always wanted to build robots as an adult, real robots programmed in C!
         Now, in my spare time, I feel I could tackle a complex robot project with confidence.
         My point is, I feel that my experience at boot camp is only the beginning of many amazing years in a career creating and developing amazing technologies.</p>